tnsholding/docs.meetingroommap.net/content/en/Getting started/Subscription/index.md

 #### Paid subscription plan for MeetingRoomMap

-Using the admin web site and add-ins of MeetingRoomMap, requires a paid subscription plan - see [https://www.meetingroommap.net/Pricing](https://www.meetingroommap.net/Pricing).
+Using the admin website and add-ins of MeetingRoomMap, requires a paid subscription plan - see [https://www.meetingroommap.net/Pricing](https://www.meetingroommap.net/Pricing).
 The subscription is obtained through the [Microsoft Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/tnsconsulting.meetingroommap) and billed monthly through the Azure billing.

 {{% alert title="Free trial" color="info" %}}
 A free trial exists for trying out MeetingRoomMap.
-For a period of two weeks, the admin web site and all add-ins can be used without an active subscription.
+For a period of two weeks, the admin website and all add-ins can be used without an active subscription.
 The free trial is automatically activated after granting consent to MeetingRoomMap.
 {{% /alert %}}

 {{% alert title="Requires an Azure subscription" color="secondary" %}}